Trex, the leader in composite decking, always brings more to the table and their new products are no exception.

-In the past, there has been a big price difference between a pressure treated deck and one that is composite.
-That is no longer the case as Trex’s Enhance Basics bridges that gap and makes composite decking affordable to the masses.
+In the past, there was a big price difference between a pressure treated deck and one that is composite.
+That is no longer the case as Trex’s Enhance Basics bridges that gap and makes composite decking affordable to just about everyone.

 Coming in at material costs equal to that of a standard pressure treated deck, Trex made it possible for everyone looking at building or resurfacing a deck to go composite.

 To keep cost down, they smartly scalloped out the undersides of the boards to use less material.
 This savings in material along with limiting the number of colors to three, helped them bring the manufacturing cost down so that it's priced like pressure treated lumber.

 Like all Trex decking, it’s made with 95% recycled materials, plus its lighter which means it is easier to handle and install.

 Enhance Basics comes in three colors including; Beach Dune, Clamshell and Saddle.